Côte de Sézanne: The Little Brother of the Côte des Blancs

 An often underestimated factor: the Côte de Sézanne could benefit from climate change.
 In a warmer Champagne, the quality centers are shifting.
 Regions previously considered "too warm" are moving into the sweet spot.
 At the same time, the cooler Grand Cru sites on the Côte des Blancs could lose their character if temperatures continue to rise.

-The Côte de Sézanne, previously viewed as "riper" and "softer," could in the future produce the character that the Côte des Blancs delivers today.
-This is speculation — but it's speculation that fills vineyard owners in the region with optimism.
+The Côte de Sézanne, previously regarded as "riper" and "softer," could in the future produce the character that the Côte des Blancs delivers today.
+This is speculation, but it's speculation that fills estate owners in the region with optimism.

-The Côte de Sézanne is the insider tip for Blanc de Blancs lovers who don't have the budget for Grand Crus — but still seek first-class Chardonnay.
+The Côte de Sézanne is the insider tip for Blanc de Blancs lovers who don't have the budget for Grand Crus but still want first-class Chardonnay.

 Posts